14-Day Food Itinerary for the South Island

 Travel time: 1h10mins

 Your final destination today is Queenstown but not without passing through one last wine region on the South Island, the Otago wine region.
 Your first port of call is Cromwell, proving its fruit-producing superiority with a giant fruit sculpture.
-You can stop by a few more wineries here, but we recommend waiting to take a wine tour from Queenstown (more info on Viator and Tripadvisor) so you don’t have to worry about drinking and driving.
+You can stop by a few more wineries here, but we recommend waiting to take a wine tour from Queenstown (more info on Viator, Tripadvisor and Klook) so you don’t have to worry about drinking and driving.

 Queenstown is then your final destination on this foodie itinerary.
 Celebrate your amazing journey with a meal at the back alley-eatery of The Bunker.
 They specialise in game meats and cocktails.
 Or, let’s be honest, you just want to see what this “Fergburger” hype is about, so call in early to avoid the long queue.
 Check out The Foodie Guide to Queenstown for more suggestions.

-Find out more about each place to stay in our 10 Best Accommodation in Queenstown for Foodies.
+Find out more about each place to stay in our 10 Best Accommodations in Queenstown for Foodies.

 Day 13 – Explore Queenstown

-Kick-off your day by exploring the Gibbston Valley wineries, whether it’s by bike (more info on Viator and Tripadvisor) or on a small-group driving tour (on Viator and Tripadvisor).
-Or, for something a little different, we recommend a gourmet Kiwi barbecue on the high country farm at Walter Peak (more info on Viator and Tripadvisor).
+Kick-off your day by exploring the Gibbston Valley wineries, whether it’s by bike (more info on Viator and Tripadvisor) or on a small-group driving tour (on Viator, Tripadvisor and Klook).
+Or, for something a little different, we recommend a gourmet Kiwi barbecue on the high country farm at Walter Peak (on Viator, Tripadvisor, Klook and KKday).

 For your final night in New Zealand, treat yourself to a progressive dinner tour with Alpine Wine Tours.
-Try sparkling wine, craft beer and food-pairings overlooking the Shotover River before doing some wine tasting and dinner in the Gibbston Valley.
+Try sparkling wine, craft beer and food pairings overlooking the Shotover River before doing some wine tasting and dinner in the Gibbston Valley.
 You’ll wrap up the evening with dessert in Arrowtown by a roaring fire.
-Find out more on Viator and Tripadvisor.
+Find out more about the tour and book tickets on Viator and Tripadvisor.

 Food Experiences in Queenstown